What Else Science Requires of Time

 In 1922, the Russian physicist Alexander Friedmann discovered that the theory of general relativity allows an expanding universe.
 Einstein reacted by saying this was a mere physical possibility but not a correct description of the actual universe.
 The Belgian physicist Georges Lemaître independently suggested in 1927 that there is some evidence the universe is expanding, and he defended his claim using previously published measurements to show a lawlike relationship between the distances of galaxies from Earth and their velocities away from Earth, which he calculated from their Doppler shifts.
 In 1929, the American astronomer Edwin Hubble observed clusters of galaxies mostly expanding away from each other, and this observation was very influential in causing scientists to accept what is now called the big bang theory of the universe’s expansion.
 It suggest that, if time were reversed, all those galaxies would merge into a single point.
 And in the late 1960s, the physicists Stephen Hawking and Roger Penrose deduced from general relativity theory that there must have been a singularity in the universe’s past.

 The term big bang does not have a precise definition.
 It does not always refer to a single, first event; rather, it often refers to a brief range of early events as the universe underwent a rapid expansion that continues today.
 Actually, the big bang theory itself is not a specific theory, but rather is a framework for more specific big bang theories.
-[By the way, quantum mechanics and special relativity are theory frameworks, but general relativity is a specific theory.]
+[Quantum mechanics and special relativity are theory frameworks, but general relativity is a specific theory.]

 Looking back toward times when the universe was smaller, let’s call the time t = 0 the time when it might have had a zero volume.
 There is a great deal of agreement among cosmologists about the character of the universe after t = 1 second, but much less so earlier than that.